ahto/sequel-jdbc-crate/README.md

 ## Examples

 Please take a look at the [examples.rb](examples.rb) file for all the examples.
+If you get `Java::IoCrateActionSql::SQLActionException: org.elasticsearch.index.shard.IllegalIndexShardStateException`
+then just run the command again.

 To run the examples with RVM